Whatcom Community College

 Students are expected to participate fully in all course activities, including labs and field trips, without any special permission from parents.

-Parents/guardians may still see your grades through the high school or on your high school transcript.
-All information generated or received by the high school is available to your parents through laws that govern release of information to parents in the K-12 system.
+Parents/guardians have access to student grades once they post on a high school transcript.
+Attendance is not reported.
+All information generated or received by the high school is available to parents through laws that govern release of information to parents in the K-12 system.

 The college does not report attendance.
-Each individual instructor has their own attendance policies and procedures which are handled between the student and the instructor.
+Each individual instructor has their own attendance policies and procedures which are managed between the student and the instructor.

-No, students do not need the permission of the high school to enroll in the program; the student and parents make this choice.
+No, students do not need the permission of the high school to enroll in the program.
+The high school is not legally allowed to prevent a student from participating in Running Start.
+Students make this important choice for themselves.

 No, course content is intended for adult students and not adapted for minors.